falcon3y3/zerosumgame/README.md

 Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
 2020.
 "ConvoKit: A Toolkit for the Analysis of Conversations".
 Proceedings of SIGDIAL.

+# Generative AI Use:
+Please note that ChatGPT was used to assist in the generation and revision of code for this project.